What Happens to Police Body Camera Footage

 Use in Trial

 Another question regarding potential limits for the use of body camera footage is what role the footage might have during criminal, or even civil, trials.
 If a police officer interviews a victim or witness, and that initial conversation is recorded on the body camera, a new piece of evidence has now been created.
-If a victim declines to press charges or victims or witnesses don’t wish to cooperate with a criminal case, state’s attorneys or prosecutors may be more willing to proceed with the case knowing that they have the video footage.
+If a victim declines to press charges or victims or witnesses don’t wish to cooperate with a criminal case, state’s lawyers or prosecutors may be more willing to proceed with the case knowing that they have the video footage.
 Victims or witnesses, then, may be less likely to drop charges knowing that the case will move forward anyway without their cooperation.

 With the rapid change of policies in the area of police reform and accountability, as well as the rapid changes in available technology, it can be difficult to understand or even identify civil rights violations immediately.
-In situations where your rights may have been violated, it’s important to have an experienced attorney to guide you through the law and the process.
-If you or your loved one has questions about your rights, contact the Miami attorneys at The Baez Law Firm for a consultation today.
+In situations where your rights may have been violated, it’s important to have an experienced lawyer to guide you through the law and the process.
+If you or your loved one has questions about your rights, contact the Miami lawyers at The Baez Law Firm for a consultation today.